 - Evaluating your volunteer program

-Upon completion of this program, you will receive the Florida Association for Volunteer Resource Management Certificate.
+Upon completion, you will receive the Florida Association for Volunteer Resource Management Certificate.
 Attendance at all three sessions, completion of assignments and passing module tests are required to earn the certificate.